Garrafao/WUGs/README.md

 - __judgment__: annotator judgment on graded scale (e.g. 1 for unrelated, 4 for identical)
 - __comment__: the annotator's comment (if any)
 - __lemma__: the lemma form of the target word in both uses

-### Description

-- `data2join.py`:  joins annotated data
-- `data2annotators.py`:  extracts mapping from users to (anonymized) annotators
-- `data2agr.py`:  computes agreement on full data
-- `use2graph.py`:  adds uses to graph
-- `sense2graph.py`:  adds senses to graph, for usage-sense graphs
-- `sense2node.py`:  adds sense annotation data to nodes, if available
-- `judgments2graph.py`:  adds judgments to graph
-- `graph2cluster.py`:  clusters graph
-- `extract_clusters.py`:  extract clusters from graph
-- `graph2stats.py`:  extracts statistics from graph, including change scores
-- `graph2plot.py`:  plots interactive graph in 2D

-Please find the parameters for the current optimized WUG versions in `parameters_opt.sh`.
-Note that the parameters for the SemEval versions in `parameters_semeval.sh` will only roughly reproduce the published versions, because of non-deterministic clustering and small changes in the cleaning as well as clustering procedure.

-For annotating and plotting your own graphs we recommend to use the [DURel Tool](https://www.ims.uni-stuttgart.de/data/durel-tool).

-### Additional scripts

-- `misc/usim2data.sh`:  downloads USim data and converts it to WUG format
-- `misc/make_release.sh`: create data for publication from pipeline output (compare to format of published data sets on [WUGsite](https://www.ims.uni-stuttgart.de/data/wugs))

 ### Further reading